 Your Gateway To The Universe

 Western Australia’s oldest observatory is located 25km east of Perth in Bickley.
-The Observatory has served WA for 119 years and remains actively involved in the service of public education.
+The Observatory has served WA for over 120 years and remains actively involved in the service of public education.
 In recognition of its scientific, cultural and historical significance, the Observatory was entered on the state’s Heritage Register in 2005.

 The Observatory is now run under a community partnership agreement between the Department of Parks and Wildlife and the Perth Observatory Volunteer Group.
 We have great plans for the Observatory in the coming years and we are looking forward to inspiring the people to look up at the wonderful night skies of Perth

 Our experienced and passionate tour guides will operate our unique collection of modern and historic telescopes to give evening visitors a glimpse into the fascinating world of astronomy, space science and astrophotography.